Workiva/over_react/doc/built_redux_to_redux.md

 # built_redux to OverReact Redux
-> A document explaining the fundamentals of transitioning a build_redux architecture to an OverReact Redux (aka just "Redux") architecture.
+> A document explaining the fundamentals of transitioning a [built_redux](https://github.com/davidmarne/built_redux) architecture to an OverReact Redux (aka just "Redux") architecture.
 >
 > NOTE: Before attempting to transition, make sure you understand the content from the general [Redux Documentation](https://github.com/johnpryan/redux.dart) and the [OverReact Redux Documentation](./over_react_redux_documentation.md).
-This guide covers differences between built_redux to Redux but does not try to comprehensively describe Redux.
+This guide covers differences between built_redux and Redux but does not try to comprehensively describe Redux.
 ---
 * __[Goal](#goal)__
 * __[Do I have to transition?](#do-i-have-to-transition-to-redux)__